EkaanshArora/agora-virtualspace/README.md

 </>
 ```
 #### Player
-The local user is rendered by this component while also handling the user controls
+The local user is rendered by this component and it handles the user controls:
 ```tsx
 export const Player = (props: {
   setPlayerPos: Dispatch<SetStateAction<Vector3>>;